AnyChart/docs.anychart.com/Maps/Color_Range.md

 </tr>
 </tbody>
 </table>
+!-->

 ## Visual Settings

-There are some visual preferences of a ColorRange that might be set different from the default if needed - such as position, length and other.
+There are some visual preferences of a ColorRange that might be set different from the default if needed - such as position, size and other.
 Look through this paragraph to know more about them.

 ### Orientation